Homemade Blackberry Syrup with Rosemary and Vanilla

 When I got home, a few presents in hand, I vowed to myself and to my husband that I would never do that again.
 I haven’t.
 We buy gifts for the children in our lives, but rarely for any of the adults.

 This year, I’ll make a big batch of chutney and some caramels to ship to out of town friends.
-For our neighbors and friends close by, I’ll be whipping up a jumbo sized batch of this blackberry rosemary syrup.
+For our neighbors and friends close by, I’ll be whipping up a jumbo sized batch of this honey-sweetened blackberry syrup infused with vanilla and rosemary.
 I’ve collected some pretty vintage bottles and designed labels, which I’ll print at home and affix to hang tags.

 There is something so joyful in making gifts for the people in my life, and I like to think that they can taste the love with which those gifts were handcrafted.